whoan/blog-posts/posts/enter-snip.md

 As I love to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) code, I created [this small tool called snip](https://github.com/whoan/snip) to insert code directly from the web into your code with ease.
 Let me show you an example.

-Let's say I have this source file:
+Let's say you have this source file:

 ```bash
 $ cat examples/main.cpp